Understanding the New 1099-K Reporting Rules

 For several years now, the IRS has required payments made to merchants through various marketplaces, payment processors (credit and debit cards), and third-party settlement organizations to be reported on Form 1099-K. The IRS then compares the 1099-K amounts to the amount reported on the individual’s or business’s tax return and follows up by correspondence or by audit if there appears to be an underreporting of income.

-Once the reporting threshold changes to $600, which businesses are likely to receive 1099-Ks that have not in the past?
+That will all change beginning in January 2023 when reporting begins for 2022 transactions.
+The American Rescue Plan Act included a provision to reduce the reporting threshold to $600 effective in 2022.
+So, which businesses are likely to receive 1099-Ks that have not in the past?

 The 1099-K only reports gross income, and the cost of the products sold and other business expenses can be deducted to determine a merchant’s net taxable profit.
 Those renting vacation homes can deduct depreciation, utilities, repairs, and other expenses, while those providing services can deduct certain travel and other expenses.
 The net profits are subject to income tax and are generally subject to self-employment tax, including rentals where significant personal services are performed.

-Because of the new 1099-K reporting, an uptick in small business tax filings is anticipated.
+Because of the new 1099-K reporting, an uptick in the small business tax filings is anticipated.
 Keeping records of expenses becomes critical to reducing the gross income reported to the IRS.
 Please contact Cray Kaiser at (630) 953-4900 if you’d like to discuss how these rules may impact you.